MaayanKosover/Blood-flow-based-Biometric-Authentication/README.md

 # Blood-flow-based-Biometric-Authentication

 # A Brief Summary
-run BioAuthenticationDatabase and BioAuthenticationVideos to start the program
+Run BioAuthenticationDatabase or BioAuthenticationVideos to start the program

 ```
 Ariel Dar